0xFi-697a756e/tech-exercice-1-node-ts-public/README.md

 ## Prompt

-Consider a decentralised exchange protocol were tradable pairs are given by a graph: a currency `A` can be traded for currency `B` if `A` and `B` are linked by and edge.
+Consider a decentralised exchange protocol where tradable pairs are given by a graph: a currency `A` can be traded for currency `B` if `A` and `B` are linked by and edge.
 Knowing the list of tradable pairs, develop an algorithm to find the shortest route between a currency `A` and a currency `B`.

 ## Question 1